yychai74/modified-SPICE-score/README.md

 This repo is a modified version of [Semantic Propositional Image Caption Evaluation (SPICE)](https://github.com/peteanderson80/SPICE), which is designed for experiments in our paper [FACTUAL: A Benchmark for Faithful and Consistent Textual Scene Graph Parsing](https://arxiv.org/pdf/2305.17497.pdf) (ACL 2023).

-You can obtain following result file using this code:
+You can obtain the following result file using this code:

 1. Scece graphs of SPICE parser (Stanford scene graph parser).